 One day while attempting to climb into my Soarer for the commute to work, the lock refused to work.
 It jammed up more than your local freeway when a zombie outbreak occurs.
 This gave me a couple of options of course (after a week of climbing through the passenger door to drive anywhere)…and eventually a long hot afternoon of swearing at poorly written instructions in a central locking kit..

 It seems my Stagea is getting crapped on and not by Legnum drivers.
 No a visiting gang of menacing sparrows have decided my Nissan is a fantastic canvas to cover in bird poo.
-And they have really put some time and effort in shitting all over it while it sits in the carport, looking sharp.
+And they have really put some time and effort in making a mess all over it while it sits in the carport, looking sharp.

 So this weekend I had a look at some